 These shares have been valued using the share price at the date of issue and taking into account the probability that the vesting conditions are met.
-As at 30 June 2023, the Board applied a 100% probability that the performance shareholders will achieve the vesting conditions for the Class A Performance Shares and a 50% probability that the performance shareholders will achieve the vesting conditions for the Class B Performance Shares.
+As at 30 June 2024, the Board applied a 95% probability that the performance shareholders will achieve the vesting conditions for the Class B Performance Shares.